Last updated: May 5, 2026

 |---|---|---|---|

 The name stands for Program of All-Inclusive Care for the Elderly.
-Despite the word “elderly,” federal rules start eligibility at age 55.
-PACE exists to help people who meet a nursing-home level-of-care test get comprehensive care in the community instead of relying on separate medical and long-term care programs.
+Even though the name says “elderly,” federal rules start at age 55.
+PACE helps people who meet a nursing-home level-of-care test get broad care in the community instead of relying on many separate medical and long-term care programs.

 For most routine care, PACE replaces the old patchwork.
-It takes over covered primary care, specialist referrals, hospital care, home care, therapies, drugs, transportation, and long-term care services.
-If the participant has Medicare, PACE also becomes the source of Part D prescription drug coverage.
-That is why joining a separate Medicare drug plan while in PACE can disenroll the participant from PACE.
+It takes over covered primary care, specialist referrals, hospital care, home care, therapy, drugs, transportation, and long-term care services.
+If the participant has Medicare, PACE also becomes the source of Part D drug coverage.
+Joining a separate Medicare drug plan after PACE starts can cause disenrollment from PACE.

 PACE does not block emergency care.
 A participant can get emergency services anywhere in the United States without prior approval.
-But urgent out-of-area care is different.
-CMS guidance says urgently needed out-of-network or post-stabilization care usually needs approval, although the program must cover it if it does not respond within one hour or cannot be reached.
+Urgent out-of-area care is different.
+CMS service rules explain how emergency, urgent, and post-stabilization care work.
 This is one reason PACE can be a poor fit for snowbirds or families who spend long stretches away from the service area.

 That fourth rule matters.
-PACE is designed to avoid or delay nursing-home placement, but it is not meant to keep someone in an unsafe home no matter what.
-During intake, the state and the PACE program both assess whether the person can be cared for appropriately in the community.
-If the program denies enrollment because community living would jeopardize health or safety, federal rules say it must give a written reason and refer the person to alternatives.
+PACE is designed to help avoid or delay nursing-home placement, but it is not meant to keep someone in an unsafe home no matter what.
+During intake, the state and the PACE program assess whether the person can be cared for safely in the community.
+If the program denies enrollment because community living would put health or safety at risk, it must give a written reason and refer the person to other options.

 Signs PACE is often a good fit

-- Frequent hospital visits, medication mix-ups, or missed appointments.
+- Frequent hospital visits, medication mix-ups, falls, or missed appointments.

 - Help is needed with bathing, dressing, transfers, toileting, meals, or transportation.

-- The caregiver is exhausted by managing several providers and agencies.
+- The caregiver is worn out from managing several providers and agencies.

 - The older adult is open to a center-based model and a network-based care team.